 So then you see that bag of chips your husband bought and you are not going to eat any, but you're hungry and can't find anything else and you're worried that you'll get a headache if you don't eat, so you do.
 Does it sound like I've been there?
 Too many times.

-These delicious little Weight Watchers snacks have amazing flavor and they are only three ingredients.
+These delicious little Weight Watchers snacks have amazing flavor and they are only three ingredients for 2 cookies.
 THREE!

 The other really cool thing is that it's very hard to find sugar free cookie recipes without artificial sweeteners.
 Here you go!